fangwei123456/spikingjelly/docs/source/clock_driven_en/0_neuron.rst

     lif.set_monitor(True)

-After turning on the monitor, the neuron layer will automatically record the charged membrane potential ``self.monitor['h']'' in the dictionary ``self.monitor`` during the operation when it is running.
-Pulse ``self.monitor['s']``, and the membrane potential after discharge ``self.monitor['v']``.
+After turning on the monitor, the neuron layer will automatically record the charged membrane potential ``self.monitor['h']'' in the dictionary ``self.monitor`` during the operation when it is running. spike ``self.monitor['s']``, and the membrane potential after discharge ``self.monitor['v']``.

-Now let us give continuous input to the LIF neuron layer and plot the membrane potential and output pulse after its discharge:
+Now let us give continuous input to the LIF neuron layer and plot the membrane potential and output spike after its discharge:

 .. code-block:: python